-These classic five questions can guide an educational visit to the Farmers Market with your family, scout troop, classroom or other group.
+By asking these five questions you can guide an educational visit to the Farmer's Market with your family, scout troop, classroom or other group.

-So let's go find the roots of our food together during a fun visit to the a local farmer's market.
+So let's go find the roots of our food together during a fun visit to the a local farmer's market for kids.

 Yes, real people do the growing.
 They're called farmers!
 They work the dirt.
 They water and weed.